Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Introduction

 \subsection{Organisation of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec:sot}, we introduce the main problem at interest and derive the associated HJB equation.
 In Section \ref{sec:hjb}, we provide the definition of viscosity solutions we are going to use as well as general comparison principles.
-We then show in Section \ref{sec:char} why the value functions of the stochastic optimal transport problem are indeed viscosity solutions of the associated HJB equations.
-We then proceed to establish some estimates on the behaviour of the value of the problem near the time singularity in Section \ref{sec:sing}, that we use in Section \ref{sec:conclusion} to summarize our analysis.
+We then proceed to establish some estimates on the behaviour of the value of the problem near the time singularity in Section \ref{sec:sing}, providing the well-posedness of the value function.
+We then show in Section \ref{sec:cont} some continuity estimates on the value function of the problem and show why the value functions are indeed viscosity solutions of the associated HJB equations.
+We then summarize our analysis in Section \ref{sec:conclusion}.